lewiswolf/kac_prediction/readme.md

 # Usage

 The design of this library hinges on the motif of abstracting repetitive blocks of code.
 This is achieved by condensing the entire training routine of a single neural network into a class `Routine`.
 All example of usages of this class, including for other classes in this library and production use cases, can be seen in the `/scripts` directory.
+Similarly, this package comes equipped with a customisable class `AudioSampler`, which can be used to create a dataset of synthesised audio samples.

 <details>
 <summary>Core Library</summary>